webreinvent/vaah-docs/docs/vaahflutter/directory_structure/vaahextendflutter/helpers/styles.md

 - `size7`: `24`,
 - and `size8`: `27`.

-And we have 4 diffent kind of weights for fonts:
+And we have 4 different kind of weights for fonts:
 - `light`,
 - `regular`,
 - `semiBold`,